ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/packageupdates.md

 # Package Management Functions

-As most UKFast servers are either CentOS/RedHat or Ubuntu/Debian, this article will only cover two of the most popular Linux package managers, `yum` and `apt`.
+As most UKFast servers are either CentOS/Red Hat or Ubuntu/Debian, this article will only cover two of the most popular Linux package managers, `yum` and `apt`.

 ## yum